DGlew-p/your-space/README.md

 # /your-space/

 ## Introduction:
 What does the future of workspaces look like in a post-pandemic world?
 As workspaces start to open up, it can be a struggle to find an ideal workspace for freelancers.
-They need to find a remote-friendly to schedule time in the office.
+They need to find a remote-friendly solution to schedule time in the office.
 Here's a scenario to consider:

 <img src="readme_imgs/scenario.png">